 | Michaelmas | Michaelmastide | Advent Sunday | The basics: God, the Universe, faith, the Four Last Things |

-Which gives, I believe, a clearly structured year, grounded firmly in the Bible and in Church tradition, but fully reflecting the insights of the ecological movement.
+Which gives, I believe, a clearly structured year, grounded firmly in the Bible and in Church tradition, but fully able to preserve the essential truths of the Church, and to respond to particular concerns of the present: thus Lammas helps relate the insights of the ecological movement to Church doctrine; Lent helps bring doctrine down to the individual, not just the clergy.

-And anyway, none of this has to happen; none of it finally matters; everything here is just a means to an end, not an end in itself.
-But if the Church is to recover the vision that she has lost, of a single great Creation of which we are part, on which we depend and which depends on us, it is not enough just to sit back and do nothing.
-A Church Calendar which looks both back to what has been lost and forward to what can be gained, surely that is one easy, Biblical way of recovering vision, growing in understanding, and allowing God to show us our true value and the true value of the world of which we are stewards.
+And anyway, none of this is fundamental; none of it finally matters; everything here is just a means to an end, not an end in itself.
+But if the Church is to recover the vision that she has lost, it is not enough just to sit back and do nothing.
+A Church Calendar which looks both back to what has been lost and forward to what can be gained, surely that is one easy, Biblical way of recovering vision, growing in understanding, and allowing God to show us the true value of the world of which we are stewards, the true value of our neighbour before the Cross - and our true value, power and life in the Spirit.